anothermorena/nft-marketplace/README.md

 4) User Profile Management: change account details like names, profile image and passwords

+5) Create nft's

+6) Search nft's

-5) Show trending nft's by number of bids
+7) Show trending nft's by number of bids

-6) Show my bids and nfts to an account holder or user
+8) Show my bids and nfts to an account holder or user

-7) Push notifications on new bids made on a users nft(s)
+9) Push notifications on new bids made on a users nft(s)

-8) Pull to refresh trending nfts and the nfts news feed
+10) Pull to refresh trending nfts and the nfts news feed